datachainlab/cross/docs/spec/01_basic.md

 ## What's Cross?

-Cross is a framework that enables the development of smart contracts that support cross-chain transaction.
+Cross is a framework that enables the development of smart contracts that support Cross-chain transaction.

-## What's cross-chain transaction?
+## What's Cross-chain transaction?

 Cross-chain transactions is a transaction that atomically executes multiple smart contracts on different blockchains.